sashinpivotal/dsa-java-review-doc/README.md

 ## Lab Step 4 - Abstract class (20 minutes)

-In this step, you are going to do the following:

-- Convert *Employee* class into an abstract class making some methods of the class abstract methods.

 ### Concepts that are exercised

 - Abstract class (slides #253-#256)

+### High-level steps to take

+- Convert *Employee* class into an abstract class
+- Let subclasses override the abstract methods

 ### Concrete steps to take